HaxeFoundation/neko/README.md

 ## Snapshot Builds

-### Windows

-Compiled binaries can be found in the "artifacts" tab of each [AppVeyor build](https://ci.appveyor.com/project/HaxeFoundation/neko/history).
+Compiled binaries can be found in the "artifacts" link in the summary section of each [Azure Pipelines build](https://dev.azure.com/HaxeFoundation/GitHubPublic/_build?definitionId=2&_a=summary&repositoryFilter=2&branchFilter=14&statusFilter=succeeded).

-### Mac

-Neko snapshot of the latest master branch can be built using [homebrew](http://brew.sh/) in a single command: `brew install neko --HEAD`.
+For macOS, Neko snapshot of the latest master branch can be built using [homebrew](http://brew.sh/) in a single command: `brew install neko --HEAD`.
 It will install required dependencies, build, and install Neko to the system.
 The binaries can be found at `brew --prefix neko`.
 Use `brew reinstall neko --HEAD` to upgrade in the future.

-### Linux

 Ubuntu users can use the [Haxe Foundation snapshots PPA](https://launchpad.net/~haxe/+archive/ubuntu/snapshots) to install a Neko package built from the latest master branch.
 To do so, run the commands as follows:
 ```